PaulWegner321/AIML25-shared/README.md

 An interactive web platform for learning American Sign Language (ASL) through practice and lookup features.

+## Project Overview
+This web application is an AI-powered learning tool that helps users master the American Sign Language (ASL) alphabet.
+A custom Convolutional Neural Network (CNN) provides real-time recognition of hand-signed letters via webcam, while two large vision-language models supply explanatory feedback.
+Learners see immediate correctness checks, short coaching hints, and can query a built-in RAG system for authoritative written descriptions of any sign.
+The frontend runs on Next.js/Vercel; the FastAPI backend, deployed on Render, hosts the models and APIs.

 ## Features

 - **Flashcard Practice**: Practice ASL signs with real-time feedback